 Here, we have compiled a list of ten popular animation apps for PC which are used by both amateur and experienced animators all over the world.
-Let’s talk about some of their prominent features and their pricing so that you can have an easier time picking the one you would like to work with from the different types of animation software.
+Let’s talk about some of their prominent features and their pricing so that you can have an easier time choosing one to work with from the different types of animation software.

 Belonging to the world-famous Adobe family, this software is especially great for working on motion graphics, particularly in the post-production process in the entertainment industry.
 Adobe After Effects and similar types of animation software can also be used for basic audio editing.
 3D rendering is supported too, often enhanced with the use of third-party plugins.

 While After Effects is available for a free 1-month trial, the monthly instalment for the annual subscription costs USD 20.99/month.

-One of the best apps for 2D animation, especially vector graphics, Adobe Animate’s first version came out in 1996.
+One of the best types of animation software for 2D animation, especially vector graphics, Adobe Animate’s first version came out in 1996.
 The software has come a long way since its initial release.
 It now supports animation for multiple platforms such as TV, video games, and web.

 The annual plan costs the same as that of Adobe After Effects, i.e. USD 20.99/month.

 Artists of all ages with varying amounts of experience have all heard of this one.
 Adobe Photoshop has changed the entire landscape of computer animation by supporting many types of animation.
 Since its initial release in 1998, the software has now become a leader in the image editing and animation industries for both 2D and 3D graphics.
 It has such a wide variety of features that many people claim you can never really master it completely.

 This tool will also cost you USD 20.99/month if you opt for the instalment plan for the annual subscription.